charlyhayoz/tablefootball_score/README.md

 #### (Front-end)

-In case, if you want to execute the frontend in standalone
+In case, if you want to execute the frontend in standalone or for development purpose

 1. Change the directory : `cd frontend`
-2. Install the Ionic CLI globally with : `npm install -g @ionic/cli`
+2. Install the Ionic CLI globally with : `npm install -g @ionic/cli` (Dont forget to have the right version of node.js selected on nvm)
 3. Install the dependencies : `npm install`
-4. Start the server with : `ionic serve`
+4. Start the front-end server with : `ionic serve`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>